-One way we make our groups safe is by making them predictable.
+One way we make our gatherings safe is by making them predictable.

-Predictable doesn’t’t mean dry and boring.
-It doesn’t’t mean that spontaneity isn’t allowed.
-It doesn’t’t mean you can’t have fun.
+Predictable doesn’t mean dry and boring.
+It doesn’t mean that spontaneity isn’t allowed.
+It doesn’t mean you can’t have fun.
 It means you do what you say you are going to do.
-Let them know up front that you have actually thought about this before.
+Let them know upfront that you have actually thought about this before.
 Then, communicate it.
-You don’t have to go minute-by-minute, but explain what the group is about and what they can expect.
+You don’t have to go minute-by-minute, but explain what can be expected at your gathering.

-People who are coming to your group want to know: what can I expect of you, and what will you expect of me?
-In light of this – I usually start things off this way: ‘We’ll be done around 9.
+People who are coming to your gathering want to know: what can I expect of you, and what will you expect of me?
+In light of this – I usually start things off this way: ‘We’ll be done around 8.
 We won’t make you pray out loud.
 And we won’t do Bible trivia.”